-If you are unable to register online, you can register with a check.
+IF you are unable to register online, you can register with a check.
 Please email us at email@example.com for details.

-This year we want to encourage caring for both the community AND the caregiver.
+Once again, we want to encourage caring for both the community AND the caregiver.
 We’ll be hosting a diaper drive for the Utah Diaper Bank.
 For every 10 diapers donated, you will be given a raffle ticket.
 Raffle winners will be awarded self-care prizes!

 Diaper Need: Safety-net programs such as the Food Stamp Program and WIC (Special Supplemental Nutrition Program for Women, Infants and Children) do not cover the cost of diapers.
 An adequate supply of diapers can cost over $100 per month.

 Most people living in poverty do not have affordable access to washing facilities, and most coin-operated laundromats do not allow customers to wash cloth diapers for health and sanitary reasons.

 In poor and low-income families, a baby can spend a day or longer in one diaper, leading to potential health and abuse risks.

 Recipients of the AWHONN-UT 2020 Awards of Excellence will be announced and recognized at the AWHONN-UT 2021 Conference.The Awards of Excellence honor AWHONN members who have made a significant or outstanding contribution to the specialties of women’s health, obstetric and/or neonatal nursing in one of the following areas: